Surgery for osteosarcoma

 With proper physical therapy, the patient is often able to walk on his/her own 3 to 6 months after leg amputation.

 Rehabilitation after surgery: This may be the hardest part of all the treatments, and this discussion cannot describe it completely.
-Patients and parents should meet with a rehabilitation specialist before surgery to learn about their options and what may be required after surgery.
+Patients and parents should meet with a rehabilitation specialist before surgery to learn about their options and what might be required after surgery.

-When researchers have looked at the final results of the different surgeries in terms of quality of life, there has been little difference between them.
+When researchers have looked at the results of the different surgeries in terms of quality of life, there has been little difference between them.
 Perhaps the biggest problem has been for teens, who may worry about the social effects of their operation.
 Emotional issues can be very important, and support and encouragement are needed for all patients (see “What happens after treatment for osteosarcoma?”).

 Tumors that start in other areas